-Although this profession is open to all graduates, a degree in the following subjects may increase your chances:
+Although this profession is open to all graduates, a degree in the following subjects may increase your chances of finding work:

 - accountancy and finance

 - retail management.

 Many companies prefer to recruit graduates from business-related or maths-based degrees due to their analytical abilities, but others will consider graduates from any discipline as long as they have the necessary skills.

-This occupation is also open to those with an HND and the following subjects may increase your chances:
+This occupation is also open to those with an HND, particularly in the following subjects:

 - accountancy and finance

 Entry without a degree or HND is possible for candidates with other relevant qualifications or experience.
 Some allocator or assistant merchandiser posts require good A-level results.

 A postgraduate qualification is not needed, although there are relevant postgraduate courses available.

 - strong analytical and numerical skills to work out budgets and understand sales figures